florestefano1975/comfyui-portrait-master/README.md

 Parameters with null value (-) or set to 0.00 would be not included in the prompt generated.

+The randomizer switch disables the related value entered manually.

 The node generates two output string, postive and negative prompt.

 ## Customizations